priyal1350/Zomato-Analysis/README.md

 The zomato.csv file contains the restaurant dataset.

 ## 🎯 Live Demo
-You can try the live app here: [your-streamlit-deployment-link]
+You can try the live app here: https://zomato--analysis.streamlit.app/